cbinsights/form-design-system/contributing/principles.md

 Each component or utility class should strive to do one, and only one thing.

-## Native web standards preferred
-You can do almost anything in javascript, but that doesn't mean you should.
-Components should leverage as much as possible from native web standards supported by modern browsers.

-It is unlikely that a custom JS solution will perform as reliably as something implemented natively in a browser.

-For example, `position: sticky` should be preferred over a JS solution to fixing content during scroll.

-### JS-in-JS, CSS-in-CSS
-In FDS, we have opted for keeping styling as close to native web standards as possible.
-We do not use any CSS-in-JS libraries.
-We do not use CSS preprocessors.
-CSS is written based on the latest CSS standards (with help from PostCSS for polyfills and vendor sugar).

 ## "Worse is Better"

 **tl;dr** Releasing an imperfect component is better than not releasing it.